EASTPOINTE LEAD SAFE!

 Water Filter Pick-Up Opportunities

-Residents are able to pick-up water filters after October 19, 2022 at Eastpointe City Hall and Public Works Offices.
+Residents are able to pick-up water filters at Eastpointe Memorial Library,

 City Hall Hours: Monday through Thursday between 8:00 a.m. and 4:30 p.m.